carolz19/top-graphs/README.md

 # top-graphs
 Get a graphical representation from the output of the Unix/Linux top command for a specific process.
+A focus is put on memory, CPU, power, and page-ins.

 ## Setup